isomerpages/moe-evergreenpri/_our-processes-and-programmes/Mother Tongue Department/Mother Tongue Department.md

 The EGPS Mother Tongue Fortnight is an exciting two-week event filled with diverse cultural activities, language competitions and learning experiences for our students to appreciate their own culture.
 The activities include Bunga Rampai, Pau Making, Thoranam, Opera Mask Painting, Puppetry, Kolam, and many more.

 Throughout the Mother Tongue Fortnight, students has the opportunity to reflect on their learning and share their thoughts with their peers and teachers in class.
-They summarized their learning points and shared what they found most interesting and meaningful about the activities as well as reflecting on the importance of language learning and the cultural significance of different languages.
+They summarize their learning points and shared what they found most interesting and meaningful about the activities as well as reflecting on the importance of language learning and the cultural significance of different languages.

 Overall, the Mother Tongue Fortnight was a wonderful opportunity for students to explore and appreciate the diverse cultural traditions that make up Singapore's rich heritage.
 Through the participation of the various cultural activities and language competitions, they had gained a deeper understanding of different cultural practices and developed a greater appreciation for their own culture.